frank038/SimpleFM/README.md

 - python3-psutil

 Recommended:
-- xterm, or any other terminals that can execute commands in the same way (xterm -e COMMAND).
+- xterm, or any other terminal that can execute commands in the same way (xterm -e COMMAND).
 To be setted in the config file.

 Optionals:
 - pkexec (alternatively a su/sudo method can be used)